itskenzylimon/Activity/README.md

   "max": 20
   },

+   /// you can also use the email to validate the email address.
   "email": {
   "type": String,
   "required": true,
   "email": true,
  },

+   /// you can also use the phone to validate the phone number.
 "phone": {
   "type": String,
   "required": true,
   "phone": true,
  },

+   /// you can also use the date to validate the date format.
 "birthdate": {
   "type": String,
   "required": true,
   "date": true,
  },

+   /// you can also use the min and max to validate the length of a string.
 "address": {
   "type": String,
   "required": true,